Good governance when implementing natalizumab biosimilar

 Anti-JCV antibody testing

 Perform a quantitative serum anti-JCV antibody test and magnetic resonance imaging prior to starting natalizumab to support risk stratification for progressive multifocal leukoencephalopathy (PML).
-Further details regarding the anti-JCV antibody testing for the natalizumab biosimilar will be provided when available.
+The summary of product characteristics and the risk minimisation material for Tyruko provides further details on the validated anti-JCV antibody test.

 Pharmacovigilance